DillonBArevalo/EmpireApp/notes.md

 - When the game is playable have a fight response form that sends information on how the characters felt/feedback
 - also have a db of results from fights pointing to characters that competed and results.
 - maybe have a whole statistics resource with searching (ransack?)
+- maybe have some kind of character/equipment liking system?

 ## skill stat categories: